We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 (You could also consider guest blogging — but I’d focus on doing so on high-quality blogs only.
 Google is not always a fan of guest blogging, especially when the aim is chiefly to get a backlink out of it).

 As with any SEO tactic, it’s important not to overdo things with brand mentions — be selective about where you seek out them out.
 Always focus on quality over quantity, and avoid any spammy tactics.

 5. Conduct competitor analysis

 If one of your pages goes down in search rankings and a competitor’s goes up, this isn’t because of magic — it’s because your competitor is doing something better than you.

-The good news is, there are now lots of SEO tools available to help you find out what that it is.
+The good news is that there are now lots of SEO tools available to help you find out what that ‘better thing’ is.

 For example, using apps like Semrush, you can find out:

 - what keywords are more present in a competitor’s copy than yours